ixjf/MSIRGB/README.md

  This program allows full control of the RGB LED controller on select MSI boards.
 Unlike MSI Mystic Light, there is no colour limitation (which is a software limitation, not a hardware one).
-Aside from being able to set colours and other hardware-implemented effects with a single click, it also allows you to create and run Lua scripts producing other effects, which are run every time the computer starts, so you don't have to worry about re-applying them.
+Aside from being able to set colours and other hardware-implemented effects with a single click, it also allows you to create and run Lua scripts producing other effects, which are also run every time the computer starts, so you don't have to worry about re-applying them.

  The program runs on Windows 10 (x64 only), so long as VC Redist 2017 x64 is installed and .NET support is enabled (which it is, by default).